Agent Tools Reference

 plan_enter,plan_exit - Sub-Agent:

-task - Version Control:
+parallel - Version Control:

 file_read